-In the first book of his Politics, the Greek philosopher Aristotle (384-322 BCE) claimed that man is by nature a political animal.
-By this, he meant that there is a basic impulse that drives men to connect with their fellow men.
+In the first book of his Politics, the Greek philosopher Aristotle (384-322 BCE) argued that man is by nature a political animal.
+By this, he meant that there is a basic impulse that drives humans to connect with their fellow humans.
 Over the centuries, the word connection has taken on a more complex meaning.
-Especially in the wake of the Digital Revolution.
+Especially in the wake of the digital revolution.
 The Internet has become a place of connective intelligence: an ever-evolving pool of collective knowledge.
 While social media, with its power to bring people together, has redefined human bonds.
 In the blink of an eye, a single person has gained the ability to connect to an online community of diverse people from all over the world.
 As a result, the human capacity to feel empathy has also adapted to the new scenario.
 And it is exactly human connectedness that is at the heart of Netflix‘s show Sense8.

-Sense8 (a pun between the word sensate and the number of main characters) is a sci-fi drama created by Lana and Lilly Wachowski along with J. Michael Straczynski.
+Sense8 (a pun between the word sensate and the number of main characters) is a science fiction drama created by Lana Wachowski and Lilly Wachowski along with J. Michael Straczynski.
 The Wachowskis earned international acclaim for creating The Matrix movie series (1999-2003).
 They also produced and wrote the screenplay of James McTeigue‘s V for Vendetta (2005).
 Sense8 is the first project to mark the filmmaking duo’s migration to television.
-On the other hand, Straczynski created the TV Show Babylon 5 (1993) and wrote the screenplay of Clint Eastwood‘s Changeling (2008).
+On the other hand, Straczynski created the TV Show Babylon 5 (1993) and wrote the screenplay for Clint Eastwood‘s Changeling (2008).
 He is also a well-known comic book writer.
-Into the bargain, he wrote several issues of Marvel Comics‘ The Amazing Spider-Man, Fantastic Four, and Thor, as well as some of DC Comics‘ Superman, Wonder Woman, and Before Watchmen.
+He wrote several issues of Marvel Comics‘ The Amazing Spider-Man, Fantastic Four, and Thor, as well as some of DC Comics‘ Superman, Wonder Woman, and Before Watchmen.

 “I am also a We”

 This diverse group of strangers includes Nomi (Jamie Clayton), a trans woman blogger and hacktivist from San Francisco; Wolfgang (Max Riemelt), a locksmith by day and safecracker by night from Berlin; Lito (Miguel Ángel Silvestre), a famous closeted gay actor from Mexico City; Will (Brian J. Smith), a Chicago police officer; Sun (Bae Doona), a businesswoman and martial arts expert from Seul; Kala (Tina Desai), a pharmaceutical chemist and devout Hindu from Mumbai; Riley (Tuppence Middleton), an Icelandic DJ now living in London.
-And finally, Capheus (Aml Ameen/Toby Onwumere in season two), a skilled driver of matatus, or public minibusses, who comes from Nairobi and is nicknamed “Van Damme” due to his obsession with the movies of the famous Belgian actor.
+And finally Capheus (Aml Ameen/Toby Onwumere in season two), a skilled driver of matatus (minibusses) who comes from Nairobi.
+He is nicknamed “Van Damme” due to his obsession with the famous Belgian actor’s movies.

 The end result is a complex, multi-layered show filled with pure Wachowski-style fight choreography.
-Sense8 can be compared to Lost (2004) for its way of showing characters with different life paths (fun fact: the cast also features Naveen Andrews, one of the main actors of Lost) and to The OA (2016) for some of the themes it deals with.
+Sense8 shares similarities with Lost (2004) for the way it shows characters with different life paths (fun fact: the cast also features Naveen Andrews, one of the main actors of Lost) and with The OA (2016) for some of the themes it deals with.

 A show told on a global scale

 Sense8 breaks away from traditional television production.
 It is a major production, shot entirely on location in many countries around the world.
 To be specific, filming took place in nine cities in eight countries for the first season and sixteen cities in eleven countries for the second season.
 Also, the production hired local actors and crew members in order to maintain an even more authentic sense of reality.
-And on top of that, some scenes were shot in front of a real crowd during major events such as the Fourth of July celebration in Chicago or the 20th Gay Pride Parade in São Paulo.
-Confirming its use of locations as an integral part of the tale, Sense8 won a Location Managers Guild International Award for Outstanding Locations in a Contemporary Television Series.
+And on top of that, some scenes were shot in front of real crowds during major events.
+To name a few: the Fourth of July celebration in Chicago and the 20th Gay Pride parade in São Paulo.
+Confirming its use of locations as an integral part of the tale, Sense8 won the LMGI Award for Outstanding use of Locations.

-To find out more about the behind-the-scenes and making of the show, right after the debut of the first season Netflix released a 25-minute documentary titled Sense8: Creating the World.
+To find out more about the behind-the-scenes and making of the show, Netflix released a 25-minute documentary titled Sense8: Creating the World.

 “Labels are the opposite of understanding”

 The Wachowskis, both trans women, have poured a lot of their personal background into the show.
-Mainly in the transgender character Nomi, who is also played by the transgender actress Jamie Clayton.
+Mainly in the transgender character Nomi, played by transgender actress Jamie Clayton.
 Indeed, Sense8 garnered positive reviews for its portrayal of the LGBTQ+ community and related issues.
 It also shows how some labels and normalized sexual patterns – for example, toxic masculinity or the criminalization of physical pleasure and sexual freedom – can dictate daily life and how, in a subtle way, they influence visual cultures.
-And it does so through a groundbreaking enactment of the body and sexual intercourse.
-Indeed, the representation of sex in Sense8 serves as a political vehicle through which to denounce discrimination, sexism, and fear and to celebrate freedom beyond censorship and social conventions.
+And it does so through a groundbreaking mise-en-scène of the body and sexual intercourse.
+Indeed, Sense8‘s depiction of sex serves as a political vehicle.
+Both to denounce discrimination, sexism, and fear and to celebrate freedom beyond censorship and social conventions.

 The eyes of the beholder find not just beauty where they want, but also shallowness, ugliness, confusion, and prejudice.
 Which is to say the beholder will always see what they want to see.Hernando (Alfonso Herrera)